stolarskimateusz/MESH_docs/MESH HTTP API.md

 **URL**|/messageexchange/{recipient}/inbox/{messageID}/{chunkNo}
 **HTTP Action**|GET
-**Request Headers**|Authorization: [Authentication Headers (see below)] **Response Code**|200 : Ok – Indicates that the chunk has been downloaded successfully and that this was the final chunk in the message. \\ 206: Partial Download – Indicates that chunk has been downloaded successfully and that there are further chunks. \\ 403: Authentication Failure \\ 404: Not Found – Indicates that the message chunk does not exist
+**Request Headers**|Authorization: [Authentication Headers (see below)] **Response Code**|200 : Ok – Indicates that the chunk has been downloaded successfully and that this was the final chunk in the message.<br>206: Partial Download – Indicates that chunk has been downloaded successfully and that there are further chunks.<br>403: Authentication Failure<br>404: Not Found – Indicates that the message chunk does not exist
-**Response Headers**|Content-Type: application/octet-stream
-|Content-Encoding: gzip if message was compressed on upload and can be accepted by the recipient.
-|Mex-Chunk-Range: e.g. ‘2:4’ In the format n:m which indicates that this is chunk n of m chunks.
-|Mex-From: {senders mailbox ID}
+**Response Headers**|Content-Type: application/octet-stream<br>Content-Encoding: gzip if message was compressed on upload and can be accepted by the recipient.<br>Mex-Chunk-Range: e.g. ‘2:4’ In the format n:m which indicates that this is chunk n of m chunks.<br>Mex-From: {senders mailbox ID}
-Response Body|The contents of the downloaded chunk Results|Update the details of the downloaded message to set the status and the download time.
-|Remove the Message ID from the Recipient's Inbox
-|Update the Trading Summary Information for the Recipient Mailbox to increment the download counter and the total number of bytes downloaded.
+**Response Body**|The contents of the downloaded chunk **Results**|Update the details of the downloaded message to set the status and the download time.<br>Remove the Message ID from the Recipient's Inbox<br>Update the Trading Summary Information for the Recipient Mailbox to increment the download counter and the total number of bytes downloaded.

 ### Acknowledge message download
 Acknowledge the successful download of a message.
 This will remove the message from the Recipient's Inbox.